By Brent Daniel Mittelstadt (Editor) and Luciano Floridi (Editor)

 This book presents cutting edge research on the new ethical challenges posed by biomedical Big Data technologies and practices.

-Professor Brent Mittelstadt is the OII’s Director of Research, an Associate Professor and Senior Research Fellow.
+Professor Brent Mittelstadt is Professor of Data Ethics and Policy at the Oxford Internet Institute (OII) at the University of Oxford, and the OII’s Director of Research.
 He also coordinates of the Governance of Emerging Technologies (GET) research programme which works across ethics, law, and emerging information technologies.
 He is a leading data ethicist and philosopher specializing in AI ethics, professional ethics, and technology law and policy.

 In his current role he leads the Trustworthiness Auditing for AI project, a three-year multi-disciplinary project with University of Reading cutting across ethics, law, computer science, and psychology to determine how to use AI accountability tools most effectively to create and maintain trustworthy AI systems.
 He also co-leads the A Right to Reasonable Inferences in Advertising and Financial Services project which examines opportunities and challenges facing sectoral implementation of a right to reasonable inferences in advertising and financial services.